sib-swiss/termal/doc/manual.md

 #  Interaction

 Termal is entirely keyboard-driven.
-All commands are issued by typing a single character (usualy a letter).
+All commands are issued by typing a single character (usually a letter).

 ##  Prefix arguments

 Many commands (mostly motion) accept a _prefix argument_, which is an integer number typed _before_ the command character.
-Typing any digit starts a prefix argument.
+Typing any digit (except 0) starts a prefix argument.
 To cancel, press `Esc`.
 The meaning of the argument depends on the command.
 For example, scrolling commands such as `j` ("scroll one line down") interpret a prefix argument as a repetition count: typing just `j` will move one sequence down, but typing `12j` will move twelve sequences down.